You can save lots of time and get even more things done by checking in online for your flight at www.britishairways.com.

 You can also print out your boarding card on your 12 year old dot matrix printer.
 This means you can skip the short queue at the BA self service kiosks and immediately proceed to the lengthy queue for the curiously misnamed ‘Fast Bag Drop’.

 However, a word of caution to all you GTD’ers.
 Wait for the printout to fully emerge and carefully check the output before leaving the BA web site.
-Secondly, always, always click the ‘Click here to print boarding card’ icon to avoid potential embarassment.
+Secondly, always, always click the ‘Click here to print boarding card’ icon to avoid potential embarrassment.

 Do not be tempted to think that because you work in IT, you know better and it will be far quicker to simply right-click ‘Print This Page’ to save another 2.4 milliseconds in an effort to get things done.